On Cone Restriction Estimates in Higher Dimensions: Introduction

-\end{theorem} \begin{theorem}[\cite{OW}, Theorem 2] For $n \geq 3$, (\ref{linear estimate}) holds whenever the tuple $(p, q, k)$ is admissible in the sense that $2<q<p$, $2 \leq k \leq n$ and \end{theorem} \leavevmode\\ The Fourier restriction problem has been the focus of extensive study for decades.
+The Fourier restriction problem has been the focus of extensive study for decades.
 For hypersurfaces with non-vanishing Gaussian curvature, such as the sphere and paraboloid, restriction estimates are closely tied to several central problems in harmonic analysis, discrete geometry, and PDE, including the Bochner–Riesz conjecture, the Kakeya conjecture, and the Schrödinger maximal estimate.
 Furthermore, Fourier restriction has applications beyond harmonic analysis, impacting fields such as geometric measure theory (e.g., Falconer’s distance set conjecture) and number theory (e.g., counting solutions to Diophantine equations).
 However, sharp restriction estimates are known only for very few surfaces and dimensions.
-For instance, the restriction conjecture for the paraboloid and sphere remains unsolved for $n\geq3$ It is known that the restriction conjecture for paraboloids or spheres in $\mathbb{R}^n$ implies the corresponding conjecture for cones in $\mathbb{R}^{n+1}$ (see \cite{N}), which highlights the potential applications of our results. \\\\ In this work, we show that:\\ \begin{theorem} For $n \geq 3$,
+For instance, the restriction conjecture for the paraboloid and sphere remains unsolved for $n\geq3$.
+It is known that the restriction conjecture for paraboloids or spheres in $\mathbb{R}^n$ implies the corresponding conjecture for cones in $\mathbb{R}^{n+1}$ (see \cite{N}), which highlights the potential applications of our results.